 To really experience Fort Langley, visitors can spend the night, take an audio tour, or visit the boutique shop and café.

 Though Vancouver offers numerous attractions, its next-door neighbor Surrey is the second-largest city in BC and 12th largest city in Canada.
 It too offers a variety of options.
-To learn more, visit discoversurreybc.com and Campground Reviews.
+To learn more, visit discoversurreybc.com and RV LIFE Campgrounds.

 See also: Why You’re Going To Love British Columbia’s Okanagan Region

 Rick Stedman is an avid golfer, RVer, and writer who lives in Olympia, Washington.
 Rick writes a golf column, “The RV Golfer,” which is published every month in rvlife.com.
 He can be reached at email@example.com.